 What is Gardnerian Witchcraft?

-If you're not sure exactly what Gardnerian Witchcraft is, you could perhaps start off by reading this article which I wrote as a handout for the 2005 conference of the Transpersonal Psychology Section of the British Psychological Association where I was presenting along with Dr Stuart Whomsley.
+If you're not sure what Gardnerian Witchcraft is, you could start off by reading this article written as a handout for the 2005 conference of the Transpersonal Psychology Section of the British Psychological Association.
 It introduces the main characters involved in the early, Modern Witchcraft movement, and gives a brief history with regards to the Crafts subsequent propagation and diversification.

 Essentially, Gardnerian Witchcraft is the name given to the spiritual path that initiates of Gerald Gardner follow.
 Gardner's book Witchcraft Today was integral to this movement and other influences included the work of Dr Margaret Murray, Charles Leland and Aleister Crowley to name a few.
 Many also influenced Gardner's (and others) development of the 'Book of Shadows' - an online version of which can be found here.
 This particular version draws heavily on the 'Weschcke Documents'; the name commonly given to a set of documents, typed by Gardner and sent to Carl Weschcke, CEO of Llewellyn, by Charles Clark in 1969.
 In actuality, there were several different versions of the Book of Shadows around in the 1950s and 60s reflecting the fact that the Book of Shadows was a work in progress.

 Why Wica with one 'c'?